-Channel is a voluntary, confidential support programme which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.
-Prevent referrals may be passed to a multi-agency Channel panel, which will discuss the individual referred to determine whether they are vulnerable to being drawn into terrorism and consider the appropriate support required.
+Channel is a voluntary, confidential support programme which focuses on providing support at an early stage to people who are identified as being susceptible to being drawn into terrorism.
+Prevent referrals are assessed and may be passed to a multiagency Channel panel, which will discuss the individual referred to determine whether they are at risk of being drawn into terrorism and consider the appropriate support required.
 A representative from the school or college may be asked to attend the Channel panel to help with this assessment.
-An individual's engagement with the programme is entirely voluntary at all stages.
+An individual will be required to provide their consent before any support delivered through the programme is provided.

-The designated safeguarding lead (or deputy) should consider if it would be appropriate to share any information with the new school in advance of a child leaving.
-For example, information that would allow the new school or college to continue supporting victims of abuse or those who are currently receiving support through the 'Channel' programme, and have that support in place for when the child arrives.
-Statutory guidance on Channel is available at: Channel guidance.
+The designated safeguarding lead (or a deputy) should consider if it would be appropriate to share any information with the new school or college in advance of a child leaving.
+For example, information that would allow the new school or college to continue supporting victims of abuse or those who are currently receiving support through the 'Channel' programme and have that support in place for when the child arrives.

+Statutory guidance on Channel is available at: Channel guidance and Channel training from the Home Office.